-On May 1, 2017, the Village entered into an agreement with a contractor for the construction of a sewer system to service the Bourbonnais Parkway area.
-Under this agreement, the Village is required to reimburse the contractor for an estimated \$10,135,823 of construction costs.
-The Village issued general obligation bonds during Fiscal Year 2017 as a means to finance this project.
-See pages 36-39 for additional information concerning these bonds.
-As of April 30, 2019, the Village has expended \$9,802,924 for this project.
+On June 4, 2018, the Village entered into an agreement with a contractor for the construction of Phase 2 of a sewer system to service the Bourbonnais Parkway area.
+Under this agreement, the Village is required to reimburse the contractor for an estimated \$1,808,000 of construction costs.
+As of April 30, 2020, the Village has expended \$957,080 for this project.
+The contractor walked off the job in August of 2019.
+Both the contractor and the Village have filed suit against one another claiming breach of contract.
+The Village expects a favorable outcome in this matter.